Over the course of a few short weeks, the fast-spreading coronavirus has prompted seismic changes in the economy and daily American life.

 When deciding whether to buy shares of a company, you may want to consider its earnings history and projections and the current stock price relative to its 52-week high and low.
 You can also read analysts’ reports and ratings.

-If you invest all your money in one stock, and it goes down, you can lose a lot of money (assuming it doesn’t go back up before you need to sell).
-But if you invest in a mutual fund or ETF, you can own hundreds of different stocks and bonds, allowing you broad diversification with just one investment.
+If you invest all your money in one stock and it goes down, you can lose a lot of money (assuming it doesn’t go back up before you need to sell).
+But if you invest in a mutual fund or exchange-traded funds (ETFs) you can own an array of stocks, bonds, and commodities, or a combination of all three, which allows for broader diversification than with just one investment.

 Generally, you should only invest in stocks or stock funds with money that you won’t need for at least a few years, as the market fluctuates and you don’t want to be forced to sell a stock that’s down because you need the money.
 Investors often have mid- to long-term goals in mind, like saving up for a down payment on a house you plan to buy down the road, or for retirement.

 If you’re concerned about a particular investment that’s losing value, go back to square one and think about why you chose it in the first place and what’s changed since.
 For example, if the company or fund has experienced big management or strategy changes, you might reconsider its place in your portfolio.